darrielmarkerizal/JobHuntly-Dashboard/README.md

 - Supabase: An open-source alternative to Firebase for building modern apps.
 - TypeScript: A statically typed superset of JavaScript for enhanced code quality.
 - Next Auth: Authentication library for Next.js applications.
+- Prisma: A modern database toolkit for TypeScript and Node.js.
 - Railway: A platform for deploying and managing web applications.

 ## Getting Started